 #SponsorAScholar: finding the next generation of Darwins

 Field Studies Council has supported over 250 Young Darwin scholars across more than a decade.

 In 2023, nearly 400 young people applied for a scholarship.
 This included people from communities who struggle the most to access environmental education and careers.
 Right now, the demand for scholarships far exceeds our charitable funds.

 Help us to help them.

-Past scholars have continued to study ecology and biology through university degrees and PhDs.
+Past scholars have continued to study natural history through university degrees and PhDs.
 They have secured green careers in ecology and conservation, and many are volunteering with various environmental organisations.

-To keep up to date with all Youth updates In the FSC sign up to our dedicated Youth Mailing list!
+To keep up to date with all Youth updates offered by the Field Studies Council, sign up for our dedicated Youth Mailing list!